shaoyiw/SRAFS/README.md

-# iCMFormer
+# SRAFS
-A click-based interactive image segmentation method with cross-modality transformers.

 This is the official implementation of the paper "Interactive Image Segmentation with Cross-Modality Vision Transformers".

-### <p align="center"> Interactive Image Segmentation with Cross-Modality Vision Transformers
+### <p align="center"> Semantic Reweighting and Attention Field Supervision for Interactive Image Segmentation
 <br>

 <div align="center">